cabo/yang-standin/draft-bormann-cbor-yang-standin.md

 : An encoder which isn't the original author of the data, converting it from legacy representation.

+Aggressive Intermediate Encoder:
+: An intermediate encoder that might choose to discard some information of a legacy representation in order to be able to use a stand-in tag.
+  Such a choice may be based on knowledge of the Decoder's handling of such information (e.g, to accommodate intolerant decoders), or it may be a general characteristic of the service provided by the intermediate encoder (e.g., in order to serve as a legacy-eschewing encoder).

+Legacy-Eschewing Encoder:
+: An encoder that does not generate legacy representations in places where a stand-in tag might instead be used.
+  An intermediate encoder may need to be aggressive to achieve this.

 Decoder:
 : The party which receives and parses CBOR data described by YANG.

+Intolerant Decoder:
+: A decoder that does not accept legacy representations in places where a stand-in tag might instead be used.
+  Such a decoder is designed to interoperate only with an legacy-eschewing encoder.

 Intermediate Decoder:
 : A decoder which isn't the final recipient of the data, converting it